Texas DWI Laws: Facts, Jail Time & Penalties – DWI Guide

 Commercial vehicle drivers that get behind the wheel put us all at risk.
 The individuals who drive commercial vehicles often are behind the wheel of cars or trucks that are designed for highly specialized purposes.
 As such, they are often much larger and less maneuverable than the passenger vehicles that most of us drive.
 These characteristics can make them much more difficult to drive and also capable of causing serious injury if they are involved in accidents.
 Furthermore, commercial drivers are often entrusted with the transportation of hazardous materials or even other people.

-DWI and related offenses have the potential to result in significant fines, the loss of your license, jail time, and in the case of commercial drivers, the inability to make a living and potentially the end of your career.
+CDL License Holder DWI charges and related offenses have the potential to result in significant fines, the loss of your CDL license, jail time, and in the case of commercial drivers, the inability to make a living and potentially the end of your career.
 As a result, it is extremely important that commercial drivers who are facing allegations of DWI discuss their options with an experienced DWI defense attorney as soon as possible.

 When to Hire a DWI Attorney